 Q. Are children allowed?

 A. Yes!
 This is an all-ages event, and children under 12 are free.
 We’ll have lots of games on site for both kids and adults to enjoy (badminton, Frisbee, giant Jenga, etc.).
+There is also an ice cream truck.

 Q. Are dogs allowed?